yannickcornaille/wordpress-dev/README.md

 ## Notes
 - Ensure Docker and Docker-compose are installed and running on your system.
 Personally I use [Rancher Desktop](https://rancherdesktop.io/).
-- Modify the database credentials and other configurations in the `wp-dev.sh` script as needed.
+- Modify the database credentials and other configurations in the `.env` file as needed.